RoastPotatoes/roastpotatoes.github.io/_posts/2015-09-20-ortholinear-experience-atomic.md

 ---
 layout: post
 title:  "The Ortholinear Experience: The Atomic"
-description: "A review and totalling of the Ortholinear keyboard ethos.
-Part one is mainly focusing on the Atomic and introduction to the idea."
+description: "What is an ortholinear keyboard?
+A review and totalling of the Ortholinear keyboard ethos.
+Part one is mainly focusing on the Atomic and introduction to the idea. "
 categories:
 - review